Source: Melissa and Doug

 B. toys Meowsic

 This silly toy – a keyboard that features a wide-grinning kitty – has tons of ways to play.
-Not only can your little one tickle the ivories (or rather, the cat teeth) to make piano and even bell, banjo, organ, and meowing sounds, but he can also use the microphone to sing along and even record and play back music.
+Not only can your little one tickle the ivories (or rather, the cat teeth) to make piano and even bell, banjo, organ, and meowing sounds, but they can also use the microphone to sing along and even record and play back music.

 Source: Amazon